Center for Innovative Technologies

 The mission of the Engineering Technologies programs within the Center for Innovative Technologies is to serve students by promoting excellence in engineering technologies through professional instruction, cooperative education, and advising.

-- The Aviation Maintenance Technology associate's degree program is approved by the Federal Aviation Administration, along with related certificate programs.
+- The Aviation Maintenance Technology associate's degree program and related certificate programs are approved by the Federal Aviation Administration, along with related certificate programs.
 Technical coursework is offered exclusively at the Cincinnati State West campus in Harrison, Ohio.

 The Center for Innovative Technologies also offers several certificate programs that address specific technical skills.
 Certificates have fewer course requirements than an associate’s degree.